 Because of the multi-level approach to assessment, BRTC students can expect to participate in various assessment activities ranging from brief informal classroom assessments to more formal, standardized assessments such as exams.
 While some assessments may overlap with traditional classroom activities and assignments, others may occur as independent activities or exams that must be completed in addition to traditional coursework and can be within or outside the classroom.
-To facilitate programmatic assessment, students are required to submit certain assignments to LiveText, the college's assessment data management system.
 Regardless of the nature of the assessment, student participation is required.

-The college's non-academic assessment processes are facilitated by the Institutional Effectiveness Committee.
 These processes include an outcomes-centered administrative and support unit review cycle as outlined in Policy 2102.
 The committee also ensures institutional key performances indicators are tracked, measured, and disseminated to all constituents.
 In conjunction with other college constituents, the committee aids in evaluating the strategic plan and makes recommendations to the president.
 Policies and procedures related to the use of assessment data are continuously improving to provide explicit guidelines to college employees, students, and stakeholders on the reporting and use of assessment data.
 Although BRTC's assessment processes continue to evolve, the institution's belief in and commitment to the assessment of student learning is evident.

-Degrees Offered
+Degrees and Certificates Offered: